 - EMBRACE more sleep.
 Great sleep is critical to great health.
 Hit the snooze instead of getting up to go run!
 If you’re not getting 7 hours a night you’re robbing yourself of health.
 Put sleep at the top of your to-do list every day!

 - EMBRACE eating healthy fats.
 Healthy fats such as coconut, nuts, avocado, cocoa, eggs, fish, meat should be eaten in abundance to keep your brain and body functioning at it’s best.
-Fat does not make us fat, and in fact, healthy fats make us healthier and leaner.
+Fat does not make us fat, and in fact, healthy fats eaten in appropriate amounts make us healthier and leaner.
 Embrace the good fats and eat your fill.

 - EMBRACE veggies.
-If eating veggies makes you feel good, have at it.
+If veggies don’t make you feel great, skip them, but if eating veggies does makes you feel good, have at it.
 Just focus on the non-starchy ones – the leafy greens and those that grow above ground are typically your best low carb options.

 - EMBRACE exercising less.
 You don’t need to spend hours getting in shape every week.
 Exercising smarter allows you to get your body in shape with a fraction of the time.
 Think of all the other fun things you can do with that time!

 - EMBRACE eating more.
 You don’t need to eat less food to maintain a healthy weight.
 Eat more of the right foods and you’ll be slim without ever being hungry.